chop-cccr/RNA-CCCR-Pipeline/README.md

 3. Add the path where nextflow is to your bash (Follow instructions in Step 2).
     For bash :
     export PATH= "NEXTFLOW_INSTALLATION_PATH":$PATH
+4. User can input unzipped FASTQ file or gzipped files.
+The pipeline will detect it and make commands accordingly.

 ## Quick start
 ```bash